energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data - Colombia.rst

 The aggregated electricity consumed in Colombia in 2021 was 84.4 [TWh] :cite:`IEA_2023`.
 The electricity used for supplying cooling, mobility and non-energy demand is subtracted from it to give an electricity EUD of 76.0 [TWh].
 This corresponds to the difference between the FEC and the EUD as they are defined in EnergyScope (see the section on the `Conceptual modelling framework <#app:sec:conceptual_modelling_framework>`__).
 A part of the electricity is assumed to be fixed through time (e.g. electricity for industrial processes).
 The other part is varying, such as electricity used for lighting.
-To split the electricity EUD between baseload and variable load, as well as between households, services and industry, we use shares retrieved from the National energy plan 2022.
+To split the electricity EUD between households, services and industry, we use shares retrieved from the National energy plan 2022.

-Electricity EUD is spread over the year according to :math:`\%_{elec}`, **which is still the one from Turkey**.
-The :math:`\%_{elec}` time series is the normalised value of the difference between the real time series and its minimum value.
+The daily profile of electricity generation across the year (nearly identical to the one of electricity consumption) is retrieved from the Sinergox XM website :cite:`SIN_genration_per_source`.
+Based on this profile, the electricity EUD can be split between baseload and variable load.
+The daily profile is then complemented with an estimated typical hourly profile for each weekday :cite:`elec_hourly_weekday` in order to get an hourly profile across the year.
+This profile is then used to produce the :math:`\%_{elec}` time series, which is the normalised profile of the variable electricity load.

 .. _ssec:app1_heating_end_uses: